"One Hundred one Hours of Conversation", 2004_masking tape_installed at Causey Contemporary, Brooklyn, New York. Photo_Youngha Cho. © Sun K. Kwak

 “Space Drawing “ series

-My work is transformative, altering how space is perceived and experienced.
-It is performative, as I empty and surrender myself into the drawing process, engaging my entire body in creation.
-Through this, I aim to liberate both myself and the surrounding environment.
-My works are born from the communion between the material and the spiritual, where my own self is constantly reflected, emptying and liberating itself.
+”Space Drawing” is a site-specific, performative drawing project that unfolds across diverse architectural contexts.
+My work is transformative altering how space is perceived and experienced.
+It is performative, as I surrender and empty myself through the drawing process, engaging my entire body as a tool.
+Through this practice, I seek to liberate both myself and the surrounding environment.

-At the close of an exhibition, the space once again becomes blank as the black tape of the drawings is pulled off the wall and thrown out.
-This process of emptying the space is a metaphor for the ephemeral nature of life and my acceptance of the emptiness of that nature.
-Yet the drawing lives on in viewers’ memories as an imprint that leaves the space forever altered.
-I do not see my work as a fixed form, but as a living presence that continuously unfolds through time, space, and the viewer’s engagement.
+At the close of each exhibition, the space returns to emptiness as the black tape is pulled away and discarded.
+This act of removal becomes a metaphor for the ephemerality of life and my acceptance of its impermanence.
+Yet the drawing endures - in memory, in altered perception, and in the viewer’s embodied experience. .
+My work is not a fixed form but a living presence that continues to expand through time, space, and viewer engagement.

 “ Untying Space_ Drawing in the Gap”